owaismohsin001/Sunlight-lang/README.md

 id: x <- x
 ```
 # Comments
-So it's easy to comment anything in your code by using lua like `--`.
+So it's easy to comment on anything in your code by using Lua like `--`.
 This is an example,
 ```
 -- Hey this is a comment
 ```
-Although, unlike some other lanuages, comments cannot be a full parseable program.
+Although, unlike some other languages, comments cannot be a full parseable program.

 # Types
-Types are either structs or multiple structs that are grouped under the same same structure.
+Types are either structs or multiple structs that are grouped under the same structure.
 A struct can be declared as such
 ```
 type Cirle <- {r}
 ```
-and a sum of these an be declared as such
+and a sum of these can be declared as such
 ```
 type Shape <- Circle{r} | Triangle{a, b, c} | Square{e}
 ```
-Now a shape can be either a cirle, a triangle, or a square.
+Now a shape can be either a circle, a triangle, or a square.

 ## Instantiation of a type
 The way to instantiate these types is to use record/type syntax